On Description of Dual Frames: Dual frames

-\begin{rem} There is an essential difference between a familiar description of frames: $\F_\varphi=U\F_e$, where $\F_e$ is an orthonormal basis and $U$ is a bounded and surjective operator in $\K$ (see, e.g., \cite[Theorem 5.5.5]{chri}) and the formula \eqref{MM1}, where $Q$ is a bounded self-adjoint operator and $\F_e$ is a PF.
-In the last case, $Q$ and $\F_e$ \underline{are determined uniquely} by the frame $\F_{\varphi}$.
+\begin{rem} In contrast to the familiar description of a frame $\F_\varphi=U\F_e$ (see, e.g., \cite[Theorem 5.5.5]{chri}), where an orthonormal basis $\F_e$ and a bounded and surjective operator $U$ can be chosen variously, the self-adjoint operator $Q$ and the PF $\F_e$ in \eqref{MM1} \underline{are determined uniquely}.
 Indeed, \eqref{MM1} determines a frame with the frame operator $S=e^Q$ because,